Pennsylvania Court Denies Relief for Noncitizens Facing Deportation Due to Bad Legal Advice

 The Court’s ruling not only left many noncitizens seeking to challenge a conviction and their removal from the United States without a remedy, but also appears to have all but eradicated the further viability of the writ of coram nobis in the Commonwealth.

-Cedrone and Mancano has significant experience representing defendants seeking state and federal court post-conviction relief, including cases involving immigration matters.
+Mancano Law has significant experience representing defendants seeking state and federal court post-conviction relief, including cases involving immigration matters.
 Feel free to reach out to our firm should you encounter any such cases in your practice.